dalessioluca/cromwell_for_ML/README.md

 ## How to use cromwell_for_ML to train YOUR model
-At the end of the day, you are going to run the command:
+At the end of the day, you are going to run the command: \
-*./submit_neptune_ml.sh neptune_ml.wdl WDL_parameters.json --ml ML_parameters.json* \
+> *./submit_neptune_ml.sh neptune_ml.wdl WDL_parameters.json --ml ML_parameters.json*

-The file *neptune_ml.wdl* describes all operations which will happen on the VM.
+The file _*neptune_ml.wdl*_ describes all operations which will happen on the VM.
 Namely:

 1. localization of files
 2. checking out the correct version of the code
 3. running the python code

+FROM HERE

 You can freely modify this code.
-For example you might want to localize more or less files or run a different python command.
+For example you might want to localize fewer files or run a different python command.
-Changes to *neptune_ml.wdl* might require changes to *WDL_parameters.json*.
+Changes to _*neptune_ml.wdl*_ might require changes to _*WDL_parameters.json*_.
-Run the command:
-> submit_neptune_ml.sh -t \
-to see the template *WDL_parameters.json* for your modified
+To see a template for the _*WDL_parameters.json*_ run the command: \
+> *submit_neptune_ml.sh neptune_ml.wdl -t*

-The *WDL_parameters.json* contains:
+The _*WDL_parameters.json*_ contains:
 1. the name of the git repository and commit you want to checkout
 2. the _locations_ of all files you want to localize from google buckets to VM machine.
-Among these file you always need the *credentials.json* (containing the NEPTUNE_API_TOKEN).
-You might or might not need the *data_train.pt* and *data_test.pt* files.
+Among these file you always need the _*credentials.json*_ (containing the NEPTUNE_API_TOKEN).
+You might or might not need the _*data_train.pt*_ and _*data_test.pt*_ files.

-The *ML_parameters.json* contains all the parameters for training your ML model.
+The _*ML_parameters.json*_ contains all the parameters for training your ML model.
 It will be automagically appear on the VM machine.
-It is up to you to make sure that your code reads and makes good use of the file *ML_parameters.json*
+It is up to you to make sure that your code reads and makes good use of the file _*ML_parameters.json*_.
+It is also you responsability to make sure that your code python/pytorch code makes calls to the neptune api to log the quantity of interest.
+You can see some examples in:
+1. *AUXILIARY_FILES/TEMPLATE/template.ipynb*
+2. *main.py*

 ### Usefull commands:
-cromshell list -c -u -> to check the status of the submitted runs cromshell metadata ---> to retrive the the metadata of the last run.
-In particular the location of all log files cromshell status -----> retrive the status of the last run
+cromshell list -c -u -> to check the status of the submitted runs \
+cromshell metadata ---> to retrive the the metadata of the last run.
+In particular the location of all log files \
+cromshell status -----> retrive the status of the last run \
+submit_neptune_ml.sh neptune_ml.wdl -t --> to see the template ....